Breakfast/ Pancakes and Crepes/ Polish Recipes/ Sweet Breakfast Ideas

 • Use a non-stick pan, the best is a pancake pan (shown on the photos) which has low rims – this makes flipping pancakes very easy.
 This recipe will work on any non-stick pan, though.

-• Cooking time depends also on the type of pan.
+• Cooking time also depends on the type of the pan.
 The pancakes will cook a little longer on a heavy-bottomed pan and it won’t be so easy to burn them.
 If your pan has a thin bottom you need to reduce the heat as the pancakes will cook much quicker and it will be easier to burn them.
 Cooking time depends also on the material and color of the pan (black pans cook quicker).

 More Polish desserts